filemanager1/Hackintosh-OpenCore-EFI-Dell-Inspiron-3542/README.md

 * Bluetooth
 	* Doesn't work at all.
 * AirPlay
-	* This is due to the Wireless chip, there's nothing to do about it.
+	* Doesn't work at all.
 * macOS 11+
-	* Can't get it to boot, though people have gotten Monterey working on this model.
+	* Can't get it to boot.
 I'll have to investigate why.
 * Wake on USB
 	* When the laptop goes to sleep it fully shutdowns every USB port.
 If you need to wake up the laptop you have to press the power button.

 ## What I haven't tested yet
-* OpenCore GUI
 * OpenCore Boot Chime
 * Touch
 	* I've a broken digitizer